nortismo/Sgp4-Library/README.md

 # Sgp4-Library
-Library for calculating satellites positions and predicting overpasses.
+Library for calculating satellite positions and predicting overpasses.
 Currently only support for ESP8266.

 # Credits